Metropolis Management Amendment Act 1885: Provisions

-Section 1 of the act provided that the vestries of the parishes of St Mary Islington, Lambeth, Saint Pancras and Saint Mary Abbott Kensington and the district of Wandsworth were each entitled to elect 3 members to the Metropolitan Board of Works and that th vestries of the parishes of Camberwell and Paddington and the districts of Greenwich, Hackney and Poplar each entitled to elect 2 members to the Metropolitan Board of Works.
+Section 1 of the act provided that the vestries of the parishes of St Mary Islington, Lambeth, Saint Pancras and Saint Mary Abbott Kensington and the district of Wandsworth were each entitled to elect 3 members to the Metropolitan Board of Works and that the vestries of the parishes of Camberwell and Paddington and the districts of Greenwich, Hackney and Poplar each entitled to elect 2 members to the Metropolitan Board of Works.

 Section 2 of the act separated the districts of Plumstead and Lewisham for the purpose of electing members to the Metropolitan Board of Works, with the first elections to take place on 1 October 1885.

 Section 3 of the act dissolved the district of Fulham and incorporated the vestries of Hammersmith and Fulham on 25 March 1886 each entitled to elect 1 member to the Metropolitan Board of Works, with the first elections to take place on 25 March 1886.

 Section 4 of the act provided that a third of members of the Metropolitan Board of Works elected under the act would go out of office on the second Wednesday of June 1886, one third on the second Wednesday in June 1887 and the other third on the second Wednesday of June 1888, determined by lot.

 Section 5 of the act provided that all members elected under the act would be subject to the provisions of the Metropolis Management Act 1855 (18 & 19 Vict. c.
 120).

 Section 6 of the act provided that the act and the Metropolis Management Act 1855 (18 & 19 Vict. c.
 120), and all subsequent amending acts, would be construed together as one act.

 Section 7 of the act provided that each byelaw and regulation made by the Fulham District Board of Works would continue in force until repealed or altered, with assets determined a principal secretary of state.

 Section 8 of the act provided that officers of the dissolved Fulham District Board of Works appointed within a year to the vestries of St Peter's or St Paul's, Hammersmith would have their time served in the board of works contribute to their superannuation under the Superannuation (Metropolis) Act 1866 (29 & 30 Vict. c.
 31).